drivendataorg/.github/README.md

 DrivenData helps mission-driven organizations harness data to work smarter and deliver greater social impact.
 We believe in:

 - **Open collaboration** through accessible machine learning, AI, and data science.
-- **Sharing learning and tools** from competitions to benefit the global data community.
+- **Sharing learning and tools** from both our work and our competitions to benefit the global data community.
 - **Supporting social good**, enabling data scientists to solve problems that matter.

 Learn more about our work on our [website](https://www.drivendata.co).